Ibrahim Aoudou

-Ibrahim Aoudou (23 August 1955 - 19 April 2022) was a Cameroonian former professional footballer who played as a defender.
+Ibrahim Aoudou (23 August 1955 - 19 April 2022) was a Cameroonian professional footballer who played as a defender.
 He was born in Mbalmayo.
 He competed for the Cameroon national team at the 1982 FIFA World Cup as a winger.
-At a club level, he joined French club AS Cannes from Canon Yaoundé in 1981 and stayed three years there before ending his career with two short stints at RC Besancon and US Corte.
+At a club level, he joined French club AS Cannes from Canon Yaoundé in 1981 and stayed there for three years before ending his career with two short stints at RC Besancon and US Corte.

 Aoudou also competed at the 1984 Summer Olympics.
 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.